connectashish028/Solar-Yield-Forecasting-LSTM/README.md

 This notebook offers a comprehensive analysis of solar plant performance, pinpointing key issues and providing robust LSTM-based yield forecasting models.
 While Model 2 showed improved accuracy, further analysis and refinement of the models could improve performance even more, enabling better predictive maintenance and operational efficiency.

+## Data Source
+The data used for this analysis can be accessed from "https://www.kaggle.com/datasets/anikannal/solar-power-generation-data"